 Should Law Schools Be Test Optional?

-Making the LSAT optional would progress the goal of incorporating representation into a profession that is too costly for many.
+Making the LSAT optional would progress the goal of incorporating representation into a profession that some say is too costly for many.

-Shanea Soumakis, a law & society major at John Jay, shared her thoughts on this ruling.
+Shanea Soumakis, a law & society major at John Jay, shared her thoughts on this decision.

 “The LSAT was basically created to gate keep law school,” she said.
 “One test should not be required to determine whether or not you deserve to go to law school, the work you put in for the past 4 years should be enough,” said Soumakis.